SnowflakePowered/snowflake-web/src/pages/articles/2024-02-16-announcing-librashader-0.2.0/index.md

 </p>

-It's been a almost exactly a year since librashader was released and while I've had lots of positive feedback, this release hopes to address the concerns I've received regarding its developer experience, both for Rust, and C API usage.
+It's been almost exactly a year since librashader was released and while I've had lots of positive feedback, this release hopes to address the concerns I've received regarding its developer experience, both for Rust, and C API usage.
 This release of librashader finally brings complete reference parity with RetroArch slang shaders with two brand new runtimes, support for [preset path wildcards](https://github.com/libretro/RetroArch/pull/15023), and support for new shader semantics added to RetroArch since last year.

 ## Full macOS and Metal support